MagnetoFX/Custom-Neofetch/README.md

 This repository contains a custom configuration for Neofetch, tailored to display system information alongside an ASCII Tux Penguin logo.
 This configuration emphasizes aesthetics and clear organization of system specs.

 Features
-A clean, organized layout for system information.
+* A clean, organized layout for system information.
-Custom ASCII Tux Penguin logo.
+* Custom ASCII Tux Penguin logo.
-Displays:
+* Displays:
-Distro
+   - Distro
-Kernel
+   -Kernel
-Installed Packages
+   -Installed Packages
-Hostname
+   -Hostname
-CPU
+   -CPU
-GPU
+   -GPU
-Screen Resolution
+   -Screen Resolution
-Memory Usage
+   -Memory Usage
-System Uptime
+  -System Uptime

 Preview

 Installation
 Follow these steps to install and use this configuration: